 - Well done will take at least 12 minutes.

-Check the internal temperature with a meat thermometer before serving the steak to be certain is has reached the desired internal temperature.
+Check the temperature with a meat thermometer before serving the steak to be certain is has reached the desired temperature.

-Once the desired internal temperature has been reached, remove the skillet from the oven and put the steaks on a plate to rest for 5 minutes.
+Once the desired temperature and desired doneness has been reached (for a perfect medium rare steak or medium well), remove the skillet from the oven and put the steaks on a plate, and let the steaks rest for 5 minutes, or until the meat reaches room temperature.

-When plating steak, be sure it has had time to rest otherwise it will leak juices on the plate you serve it on.
+When plating steak, be sure it has had time to rest.
+If you serve immediately, the steak will leak juices on the plate you serve it on.
 Pair it with garlic mashed potatoes or mixed roasted vegetables for a hearty meal.

-How Do I Get a Good Sear on my Filet Mignon?
+How Do I Get a Good Sear When Cooking Steaks?

-You need to heat your pan to a high temperature before pouring the oil.
-Let the oil be close to smoking before you place your fillet mignon in the pan.
-That’s the only way to achieve that perfect searing!
+When cooking steak to a nice crust, you need to heat your pan to a high temperature before pouring the oil (or add butter).
+Let the oil get close to smoking before you place your fillet mignon in the pan.
+That’s the only way to achieve that nice sear!

 Why Is My Filet Mignon Tough to Chew?